owncloud/docs/docs/build-the-docs.md

 ##### Attribute Error Searching and Fixing

-It is very benificial to use command line attributes when searching and fixing attribute errors.
+It is very beneficial to use command line attributes when searching and fixing attribute errors.
 This can be necessary when you get warnings like: `WARNING: skipping reference to missing attribute: <attribute-name>`

 - First, you may want to search if the attribute-name is used as an attribute all.
 Run in docs root\